Dalaharp/TigerGame/README.md

 # TigerGame

-A card game between a player and computer
+simulates a card game in which the computer and a human player draw cards, with the goal of winning rounds and accumulating scores.
+The game can be played multiple times, and the results of each game are summarized at the end.